amblina/katacoda-scenarios/tutorial5/tutorial5/intro.md

-In this tutorial we will be learning how to open and search files.
-We will be concentrating on fastq files because who doesn't love bioinformatics? <3
+In this tutorial we will be learning some small commands to make dealing with large csv files easier!
+We won't be covering all the way these commands can be used but there will be enough to get started!

-For the uninitiated fastq is a popular format for storing DNA sequences.
-You can read about this format [here](https://en.wikipedia.org/wiki/FASTQ_format).

 #### Note: